adouche/adouche.github.io/blog/16_Updates.md

 missing and no known rule to make it"
 ```

-It really says here that cmake generated an incorrect ninja file - somewhere there, in the list of dependencies of some target, has got such a strange line - 3 static libraries combined through `;`.
+It says here that CMake generated an incorrect ninja file.
+Somewhere in the list of dependencies for some target, there is a strange string - 3 static libraries combined with `;`.

-In fact, it's pretty clear that cmake just writes there some line that it received from pkg-config, and something unexpected turned out to be there.
+Actually, it's pretty clear that CMake just writes some string there that it got from pkg-config, and something unexpected turned out to be there.

 Here is a diff in libpcap.pc of two different library versions: